clkefe/clkefe/README.md

     this.role = "Student";
     this.interests = new String[]{"Flying 🛫", "Pickleball 🏸", "Tech 💻"};
     this.funFact = "I started coding in 2018 to automate my daily repetitive tasks 🔁";
-    this.currentlyWorkingOn = "An AI-Powered website for annotating literary books 🤖";
+    this.currentlyWorkingOn = "An AI-powered B2B SaaS that saves companies weeks 🤖";

     //TODO: Learn more about AI
 }